EPA vs. DHA: What's the Difference?

 Where Can I Get C15:0?

-C15:0 is found in trace amounts in whole fat dairy products and some fish.
+C15:0 is found in trace amounts in whole-fat dairy products and some fish (the skin and heads) and in some plants.
+Unfortunately, our intake of this essential nutrient has decreased over time with population wide decreases in whole fat dairy intake.
 As such, it can be difficult to get all the C15:0 you need in your diet.
-Just like the omegas, you’ll need a supplement.
+Just like the omegas, you may benefit from a supplement.
 Unlike the omegas, you won’t have to suffer from large, oily doses and fish breath after taking it.
+Importantly C15:0 is much safer for our cells and does not oxidize or go rancid like omega-3 fish oils.

 Fatty15 is the first and only supplement to give you a day’s worth of C15:0 in one easy-to-swallow, flavorless capsule.
-Fish oil supplements can contain some fishy ingredients; fatty15 contains just one: FA15™, a vegan-friendly, and a pure powder version of C15:0.
+Fish oil supplements can contain some fishy ingredients; fatty15 contains just one: FA15™, the vegan-friendly, sustainably-produced, award-winning, and pure powder version of C15:0.

 EPA, DHA, and Fatty15